INTERNATIONAL FESTIVAL OF OWLS

 DRESS WARMLY!
 Long underwear, boots, down jackets, and wool sweaters, hats and mittens are not overkill.
 Standing still listening for owls, even when it's 40 F outside, will chill almost anyone to the bone.
 "Quiet" clothes are preferable to clothes that make noise when you move.

 PLEASE NOTE: Actively calling owls like this is an agitation to wild owls.
 The owls perceive the calling as an intruder in their territory, which is why they respond.
-No two buses stop in the same locations to assure the owls are not overly stressed, and nearly every stop is on or near remote private property (with permission), so these owls are not likely to be bothered again during the course of the year.
+No two buses stop in the same locations to assure the owls are not overly stressed, and nearly every stop is on or near remote private property (with permission), so these owls are not likely to be bothered repeatedly.
 If you chose to try actively calling owls on your own, either with playback or with your own voice, DO NOT do it repeatedly in the same owl's territory.
 Some public lands (like national parks) may also forbid active calling to avoid stressing the birds.

-One bus is for families and one bus is for adults only.
+One bus is for adults only and one bus is for all ages, including children.

 Major Sponsors